 Kas Glute Bridge - How To Guide:

-2. To begin the kas glute bridge exercise, slowly lower your hips by two to three inches while engaging your glutes and maintaining a flat lower back and strong knees.
+2. To begin the kas glute bridge exercise, slowly lower your hips by 3-6 inches while engaging your glutes and maintaining a flat lower back and strong knees.

 Kas Glute Bridge vs Hip Thrusts: